Last Updated on March 9, 2021 by Julia Wilson

 - Check the mouth for the object with a finger sweep.
 If the object dislodges, it is no longer necessary to perform the Heimlich maneuver.
 If he is still not breathing, perform another check of the mouth as the object may have been dislodged enough to grab it with your fingers.
 Perform the Heimlich maneuver again if it still hasn’t been dislodged.

 - Check the ABC (airway, breathing, and circulation), and perform artificial respiration or CPR if necessary.

 - Seek veterinary attention immediately.

 Do not practice this procedure on an animal or person.
-Only use when necessary.
+Only use the Heimlich maneuver when absolutely necessary.